austb/forge-statsd/README.md

 GoogleBase.statsd_measure_request(:method_name, key_for_accumulation, key_for_this_measurement)
 ```

 The key for the single measurement can be omitted in favor of a block that returns the key.
-See [StatsD documentation](https://github.com/Shopify/statsd-instrument#dynamic-metric-names) for details
+See [StatsD documentation](https://github.com/Shopify/statsd-instrument#dynamic-metric-names) for details.